johnryantaylor/FDSE/Project1/README.md

 $$Re\equiv \frac{U_0 L}{\nu} \quad \mbox{and} \quad Pr\equiv \frac{\nu}{\kappa},$$
 and $\nu$ and $\kappa$ are the kinematic viscosity and molecular diffusivity, respectively.

-Have a look at gravitycurrent.jl.
+Have a look at `gravitycurrent.jl`.
 It is extensively commented which should help you understand what is happening

 Oceananigans scripts have several standard components:
 1. Load any packages that will be needed in the script
 2. Set the parameters that will be used for the model run
 3. Build a model grid
 4. Set the boundary and initial conditions
-5. Create 'model' and 'simulation' objects
+5. Create `model` and `simulation` objects
 6. Define callbacks to call functions periodically durind the simulation
 7. Run the model
 8. Process and plot the output